HR-Team-Chevre/hr-rpp29-fec-chevre/README.md

-# Hack Reactor Front End Capstone Project
+# Atelier

 ## OVERVIEW
-This is a project we did at Hack Reactor where we built a Product Description page for an e-commerce website.
+Atelier is an e-commerce website built at the request of a hypothetical client at Hack Reactor.

 ## DESCRIPTION
 Our app is a single page application built with React.
 It includes:

-(1) Product Overview that displays a large image and important information about the product
+(1) A Product Overview component that displays a large image and important information about the product

-(2) Questions & Answers that allows the user to view and submit questions and answers related to the product
+(2) A Questions & Answers component that allows the user to view and submit questions and answers related to the product

-(3) Ratings & Reviews that features a sortable list of customer-submitted reviews.
+(3) A Ratings & Reviews component that features a sortable list of customer-submitted reviews.

 ## INSTALLATION
 (1) Clone the repo